pob3541/Dynamics2023/README.md

 For the repository to work on your computer please add the Dynamics2023 folder with all subfolders to your MATLAB path (add utils separately).

-## Figure 2: Behavior
+### Figure 2: Psychometric curves for the monkey, and RT and box plots

 Open figure2.m.
 Run this script to load behavioral data for both monkeys.
 Script then displays psychometric curves (percent responded red as a function of signed coherence), reaction time (RT) curves as a function of signed coherence, and boxplots of RTs organized by stimulus coherence for both monkeys.

-## Figure 3: Heterogeneous and time-varying activity of PMd neurons
+### Figure 3: Heterogeneous and time-varying activity of PMd neurons

 If you want to display the first unit, for example, presented in Figure 3 run the following line in MATLAB's command prompt:
  >Fig3Neurons(1)